 In addition to seeing The Dome Houses of Cape Romano, we also got up close and personal with a family of dolphins!
 An added and much enjoyed bonus.

-The Dome Houses of Cape Romano Today
+Photos of The Cape Romano Dome House Today

 Looking for more posts on Florida?
 Start here: